arjun-holland/DSA/Maths/sp/2- Fundamentals.md

 **Problem**:
-Given two sequences of sizes `N` and `M`, how many ways can you interleave them **without changing the order** within each?
+Given two sequences of sizes `N` and `M`, how many ways can you interleave them **without changing the order** within each? or
+Given two linear sequences of size N and M; find the number of ways to generate a sequence of N+M size; such that order of both the sequences remain the same;

 ### ✅ Formula:
 (N + M) C M